varnish/Varnish-Book/varnish_book.rst

 - 2012: The fifth Varnish User Group Meeting is held in Paris.
 Roughly 70 people participate on the User-day and around 30 on the developer-day!

-- The Varnish Governance Board

 .. container:: handout

-   VG, a large Norwegian newspaper, initiated the Varnish-project in cooperation with Linpro.
-The lead developer, Poul-Henning Kamp is an experienced FreeBSD kernel hacker and continues to bring his wisdom to Varnish in most areas where it counts.
+   VG, a large Norwegian newspaper, initiated the Varnish project in cooperation with Linpro.
+   The lead developer of the Varnish project, Poul-Henning Kamp, is an experienced FreeBSD kernel hacker.
+   Poul-Henning Kamp continues to bring his wisdom to Varnish in most areas where it counts.

    From 2006 throughout 2008, most of the development was sponsored by VG, API, Escenic and Aftenposten, with project management,